-An importer of record of pharmaceuticals and medical devices is required to register with Customs as the Customs Declaration Enterprise (either as a Customs Broker or a Consignee of Imported or Exported Goods).
-A Consignee of Imported or Exported Goods must complete filing with the Ministry of Commerce (MOC) as the Foreign Trade Business Dealer and then apply for the Registration of Customs Declaration Enterprise with Customs.
+An importer of record of pharmaceuticals and medical devices is required to conduct filing with Customs as the Customs Declaration Enterprise (either as a customs broker or a consignee of imported or exported goods).
+A Consignee of Imported or Exported Goods must complete filing with the Ministry of Commerce (MOC) as the Foreign Trade Business Dealer and then apply for the Filing of Customs Declaration Enterprise with Customs.

-If the importer of record concurrently acts as the applicant for the NMPA's port inspection for imported pharmaceuticals, it must maintain a drug distribution licence.
+If the importer of record concurrently acts as the applicant for the NMPA's import filing (see 6.3 Prior Authorisations for the Importation of Pharmaceuticals and Medical Devices) and port inspection for imported pharmaceuticals, it must maintain a drug distribution licence.